Home Addition Cost in Ogden Valley — What to Expect in 2026–2027

 Working with an Architect or Designer

-The best addition projects we've worked on started with a good set of drawings.
-If you're investing $150K or more in your home, the $8,000–$18,000 you spend on architectural drawings is the highest-ROI item in your budget.
-It eliminates ambiguity, reduces change orders, and gives you something concrete to bid against.
+The best additions we've built started with a good set of drawings.
+If you're investing $150K or more in your home, the $8,000–$18,000 you spend on architectural drawings is the highest-return item in your budget.
+It eliminates ambiguity, reduces change orders, and gives you something concrete to price against.

-We partner with architects and designers across Ogden Valley who understand mountain residential construction — the permitting environment, the terrain challenges, and the aesthetic expectations of homes in this area.
-If you're working with your own architect or designer, we integrate seamlessly into your design team.
-If you need a referral, we can connect you with the right person for your project scope and style.
+We partner with architects and designers across Ogden Valley who know mountain residential construction — the permitting environment, the terrain, and the finish expectations of homes in this area.
+If you're working with your own architect or designer, we work alongside them from day one.
+If you need a referral, we can connect you with the right person for your project scope.